 - The points were computed as a percentage of the principal amount of the mortgage, and

-- The amount is clearly shown as points on your settlement statement.
+- The amount shows clearly as points on your settlement statement.

-You can also fully deduct (in the year paid) points paid on a loan to improve your main home if the above tests one though six are met.
-Points that do not meet these requirements may be deductible over the life of the loan.
-Points paid for refinancing generally can only be deducted over the life of the new mortgage.
-However, if you use part of the refinanced mortgage proceeds to improve your main home, and you meet the first six requirements stated above, you can fully deduct the part of the points related to the improvement in the year you paid them with your own funds.
+You can also fully deduct (in the year paid) points paid on a loan to improve your main home if you meet tests one through six above.
+Points that don't meet these requirements may be deducted ratably over the life of the loan.
+You can deduct points paid for refinancing generally only over the life of the new mortgage.
+However, if you use part of the refinanced mortgage proceeds to improve your main home and you meet the first six requirements stated above, you can fully deduct the part of the points related to the improvement in the year you paid them with your own funds.
 You can deduct the rest of the points over the life of the loan.
-Points charged for specific services, such as preparation costs for a mortgage note, appraisal fees, or notary fees are not interest and cannot be deducted.
-Points paid by the seller of a home cannot be deducted as interest on the seller's return, but they are a selling expense which will reduce the amount of gain realized.
-Points paid by the seller may be deducted by the buyer, provided the buyer subtracts the amount from the basis or cost of the residence.
-Points you pay on loans secured by your second home can be deducted only over the life of the loan.
+Points charged for specific services, such as preparation costs for a mortgage note, appraisal fees, or notary fees aren't interest and can't be deducted.
+Points paid by the seller of a home can't be deducted as interest on the seller's return, but they're a selling expense that will reduce the amount of gain realized.
+The buyer may deduct points paid by the seller, provided the buyer subtracts the amount from the basis or cost of the residence.
+You can only deduct points you pay on loans secured by your second home over the life of the loan.

 You may be subject to a limit on some of your itemized deductions, including points.
-For more information on the adjusted gross income limitations please refer to the Form 1040 Instructions.
+For more information on the adjusted gross income limitations, please refer to the Form 1040 Instructions and Topic 501.